-Each episode must carry with it a new crisis, drama or conflict that must be resolved within the episode itself, while also building that crescendo of tension for the overall main issue at hand (re: The A.R.C. being bought by Yale Prep High).
+Each episode must carry with it a new crisis, drama or conflict that must be resolved within the episode itself, while also building that crescendo of tension for the overall main issue at hand...: The A.R.C. being bought by Yale Prep High).

 JACK STACKLER (30's-40's), is jock-strap soup in a can.
-Gross, Misogynistic, Aggressive, every woman's red-flagged nightmare.
-Truth is, when Beny rode a scholarship to the big leagues, Jack felt as though it stole his glory.
-He masks this through basic bullying and flinging around his crotch-forward-can-do-attitude whenever and wherever he can.
-In season one he's our main pain in the ass and makes Beny's life harder every change her gets.
+Gross, misogynistic, aggressive, every woman's red-flagged nightmare.
+Truth is, when Beny rode a scholarship to the big leagues, Jack felt as though he stole his glory.
+He masks this through bullying and flinging around his crotch-forward-can-do-attitude whenever and wherever he can.
+In season one he's our main pain in the ass and makes Beny's life harder every chance he gets.
 Firstly, when they make a bet.
-He taunts Beny and The A.R.C. team in their attempts to save the centre and train a group of nerds how to be athletes.
+He taunts Beny and The A.R.C. team in their attempts to save the centre and train a group of "nerds" how to be athletes.
 Behind Maeve's back we get glimpses into his true character motives and learn of his attempts to sabotage The A.R.C. at every turn.
 He is our biggest rival, the one to beat and ultimately, that jerk we've all been up against.
 By the end of the season, things seem to just be getting better and better for Jack, he's won his bet against Beny, he's won the girl and The A.R.C. is very nearly grounds to be his new training facility.

 JETT (30's), is Randall's assistant.
 He is the drama, the full on telenovela melodrama and he won't be shy to admit it.
 Bold, cheeky and a true Abuela's boy, Jett is Gretchen Wieners with a twist (and better hair).
-Gossip to and of all things, if you're looking for information you need not look further than Jett.
-He is our window into all the relationships within the A.R.C. and their constant purpose and one purpose only, the man of his dreams: Randall.
+Gossip too, and of all things, if you're looking for information you need not look further than Jett.
+He is our window into all the relationships within the A.R.C. and their constant purpose.
+His purpose?
+The man of his dreams: Randall.
 Jett might seem like your typical flirt but in reality he's battling some pretty serious heart pains, though he hides them well with glitter and sarcasm.
 Gladys and Jett's friendship is one that carries throughout the season in a truly grounded and real way.
 They discover major events before the rest of the team, one of those events presenting itself in a later episode where they must decide whether or not to expose Mindy, knowing it will hurt one of their friends.
-All in all and throughout the series, Jett is the lovable, loyal, best friend we all with we had, a true ride or die.
+All in all and throughout the series, Jett is the lovable, loyal, best friend we all wish we had, a true ride or die.

 MINDY McCAINE (50's), appears to us only in the form of voice.
 Like "David Wallace" from The Office, or "Charlie" from Charlie's Angels, we mostly only hear her and rarely ever see her.
 She's running for mayor of Aberdeen so that means she's rather busy.
 One of her main orders of business is getting this Community Centre up and running in a glory that would shame her running opponents.
 It's made clear half way through the third episode that her hand is to the fire and if the center fails, well, so does her campaign.
 Spoiler alert, this is all a lie.
 She's all about the politics.
 Her campaign actually relies on the centre failing and being absorbed by her wealthy friends at Yale Prep High.
 Did we say friends?
 We meant she's sleeping with Jack Stackler.
 She is your classic small town "Karen" representative only concerned with numero uno: herself.
 Her rise up the political ladder means bolstering her name among the town's various rich white constituents whose support will only come from a show of leadership, did we say leadership?
 We meant money.
 Throughout season one, her ambition to undermine the A.R.C. team while maintaining a squeaky clean facade becomes a silent ticking bomb for our main characters to uncover and combat.
 Something smells fishy but it's not coming from the hot tub!